brandfolder/sqlalchemy-pglogical/README.md

 Dependencies and packaging are managed with `poetry`.
 Get started with `poetry install --with=test`.

 There are two test suites: unit tests and integration tests.
-Unit tests live in [the tests directory](./tests/) and can be run with `nox` (if you don't have `nox`, install it with `pipx install nox` (if you don't have `pipx`, install it with `python3 -m pip install pipx-in-pipx`)).
+Unit tests and linters can be run with `nox` (if you don't have `nox`, install it with `pipx install nox` (if you don't have `pipx`, install it with `python3 -m pip install pipx-in-pipx`)).
 `nox` expects you to have several python versions installed (currently 3.8, 3.9, 3.10, and 3.11).
 I recommend installing those all with [`pyenv`](https://github.com/pyenv/pyenv#installation), then making them globally available with `pyenv global 3.8 3.9 3.10 3.11`

-The integration tests run in [the integrations directory](./integration/) and can be run via the [test.sh script](./integration/test.sh) in that directory.
-The integration tests require a trio of docker containers, so they're not currently well-suited to running in CI.

-Code is formatted with `black` - format with `black .`
+The integration tests are available via `nox` but are skipped by default because they're very slow.
+You can run them with `nox -s integration`.
+The integration tests stand up a docker container using docker compose, and manage two databases in that container.